dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 Prees is thought to be an ancient Celtic name meaning brushwood or grove.

 The church is a mixture of styles, Gothic nave, 18th Century tower and Victorian chancel.
-It is thought that the whole church was rebuilt in the 14th Century
+It is thought that the whole church was rebuilt in the 14th Century.
 ![](../1shropshire/assets/images/churches/2019-03-24_12_31_37_DSC_3619_DxO.jpg)
 - Sub-Image: 2019-03-24_12_20_27_DSC_3610_DxO.jpg